User Guide: simpleRTK3B Fusion

 - PVT: LED lights when it was possible to calculate a position from the available satellite visibility.

-- NORTK: ON when no RTK, blinking when receiving correction data, OFF when devices is in RTK FIXED mode.
+- NORTK: ON when no RTK, OFF when device is in RTK FIXED mode.

 - XBEE>GPS: The XBEE radio is receiving data over the air and sending it to the Unicore.

-- GPS>XBEE: The Unicore is outputting data that the XBEE radio is receiving and sending over the air.
+- GPS>XBEE: The Unicore is outputting data to the XBee radio.

-- 5V IN/OUT: Will indicate you if there is voltage on that pin.
+- 5V IN/OUT: Indicates if there is voltage on that pin.

 Buttons and switches